ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 The presence of a Validation Record with a predictable domain name (either as a TXT record for the exact domain name where control is being validated or with a well-known label) can allow attackers to enumerate the utilized set of Application Service Providers.

+Using a CNAME as a Validation Record can give unintended powers to the target of the CNAME, at least when the owner name of the Validation Record is a valid hostname.
+This can allow the Validation Record to itself be a hostname where services might be offered.

 This specification proposes the use of application-specific labels in the owner name of a Validation Record to address these issues.